-WHY?
 Building substitutes ensure learning continuity for students by easing the burden of teachers who use their planning time to cover teacher vacancies, shortages, and absences.

-FULLY RESTORE THE TEACHING FELLOWS PROGRAM
+CONTINUED GROWTH OF THE TEACHING FELLOWS PROGRAM

-WHY?
 The Teaching Fellows Program is a proven tactic to recruit new teachers to the profession.
-In addition, it creates a pathway for teachers of color to enter teaching.
+Expanding the program to more HBCUs creates pathways for teachers of color to enter teaching.
 Research shows that students of color with at least one teacher of color do better on tests and are less likely to have disciplinary issues.